tylerFowler/authgw/README.md

     let authToken = authgw.createToken(
       // data that is bundled w/ the token, will be injected into req when this
-      // goes through the middleware
+      // token goes through the middleware during a request userData,
-      userData,

       // role given to the token holder